Riding the Trend or Protecting Profits | Huazhu Group Limited (HTHT)

 Many brokerage firms have already submitted their reports for HTHT stocks, with BofA Securities repeating the rating for HTHT by listing it as a “Buy.”
 The predicted price for HTHT in the upcoming period, according to BofA Securities is $48.50 based on the research report published on August 24th of the current year 2020.

-After a stumble in the market that brought HTHT to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -1.75% of loss for the given period.
+After a stumble in the market that brought HTHT to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.48% of gains for the given period.

 Stock Fundamentals for HTHT